cloudsmith-io/cloudsmith-cli-action/README.md

 This GitHub Action installs the Cloudsmith CLI and pre-authenticates it using OIDC or API Key. 🚀

+**⚠️ Notice:** The `@v2` of the cloudsmith cli action now runs on Node24 as a minimum requirement.
+If you still rely on Node20, please use `@v1` and plan for future migration.

-> **⚠️ Notice:** If you are running on self-hosted runners, Python version 3.9 or higher is required.
+**⚠️ Notice:** If you are running on self-hosted runners, Python version 3.9 or higher is required.
 Please ensure your runner meets this requirement to avoid any issues.
 We recommend using [setup-python](https://github.com/actions/setup-python) action for installing Python. 🐍

 ## Inputs